MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

    int main( void )
    {
-          printf("Hello, World!\n");
+          printf("Hello, World! puts function is working.\n");

   +       SNI_startVM(SNI_createVM(), 0, NULL);
   +
           /* Configure the clocks, UART and GPIO. */ prvSetupHardware();

-Build and link the firmware with the MicroEJ Runtime and MicroEJ Application
+Build and Link the Firmware with the MicroEJ Runtime and MicroEJ Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build and link the firmware with the MicroEJ Runtime and MicroEJ Application, the FreeRTOS port must be modified to:
+To build and link the firmware with the MicroEJ Runtime and MicroEJ Application, the BSP port must be modified to:

 #.
 Use the MicroEJ header files in folder ``microej/inc``
 #.
 Use the source files folder ``microej/src`` that contains the Low Level API implementation ``LLBSP.c`` and ``LLMJVM_stub.c``
 #.
 Compile and link ``LLBSP.o`` and ``LLMJVM_stub.o``
 #.
 Link with MicroEJ Application (``microej/lib/microejapp.o``) and MicroEJ Runtime (``microej/lib/microejruntime.a``)

-The following patch updates the FreeRTOS port ``Makefile`` to do it:
+The following patch updates the BSP port ``Makefile`` to do it:

 .. code-block:: diff